phlex-ruby/phlex.fun/handbook/attributes.md

 :::

 ::: tip
-Some HTML attributes such as `contenteditable` require you to pass `"true"` or `"false"` as a string.
-These are not technically “boolean” attributes, they're “enumerated” attributes.
-The distinction is subtle but important.
+Some HTML attributes such as `contenteditable` require you to pass `"true"` or `"false"` as strings.
+These are not really _boolean_ attributes even though they look similar; they’re technically _“enumerated”_ attributes.

+According to [the MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), `contenteditable` accepts `"true"`, `"false"` or `"plaintext-only"`.
+The presence of this third option explains why `contenteditable` is not a boolean attribute.
+It also means new modes could be added in the future without breaking existing code.

 :::